scality/cloudserver/docs/INTEGRATIONS.rst

     $> mkdir /mnt/tests3fs

-Then, you want to create a bucket on your local S3Server; we named it ``tests3fs``:
+Then, you want to create a bucket on your local Zenko CloudServer; we named it ``tests3fs``:

 .. code:: sh

     $> s3cmd mb s3://tests3fs

-    *Note:* *- If you've never used s3cmd with our S3Server, our README provides you with a `recommended
+    *Note:* *- If you've never used s3cmd with our Zenko CloudServer, our README provides you with a `recommended
     config <https://github.com/scality/S3/blob/master/README.md#s3cmd>`__*